JosephLenton/Greek/Readme.md

 This works on Windows only, as it uses the Windows scripting objects for file and application access.

+## KeyBoard Commands

+The keyboard controls for Tileack are a tad complicated, but they are built for fast usage.
+Once you know them, you can navigate and open files quickly.

+### Fast File/Folder opening

+The keys along the home row, a through l all representing different explorer panes.

+ * a - select first pane
+ * s - select second pane
+ * d - select third pane
+ * f - select fourth pane
+ * g - select fifth pane
+ * h - select sixth pane
+ * j - select seventh pane
+ * k - select eight pane
+ * l - select ninth pane

+You can then select what to open in that pane by typing in the name, and the moment something is found which matches, it is opened.

+Press up to move to the folder above.

 ## Customization

 Users scripts can be loaded to customize tileack, after it has started up, by